PatoGM/first-discordjs-bot/README.md

 }

 8. Open one terminal inside the folder you just cloned and run "tsc -w"
 9. Open another terminal and run "node index.js" whenever you want to run the bot.
+Note that this might crash the instance I'm currently running while yours should work just fine.
+In order to ensure my instance is running, simply push your code changes and it'll automatically restart.
 10. Code away!

 ## Explanation of "deploy-X-commands.js"

+There are two of these types of files, with their names describing what they do: one updates commands that the bot can run anywhere, while the other updates commands the bot offers to specific servers/guilds.
+Essentially, these tell Discord what commands your bot offers and Discord will handle presenting these commands via their apps, although the main bot script "index.js" is the one that actually handles these commands.
+These scripts you can run locally yourself anytime, but take note of all the following:

 The file deploy-global-commands.js should be run with much care.
 Whenever a bot has its global commands updated, everything should update appropriately, but it may be possible that something "bugs out" and the bot has to be removed and re-added to a server.